litestar-org/litestar/docs/migration/fastapi.rst

 ~~~~~~~~~~~~~~~~~~

 Starlite does not include any decorator as part of the ``Router`` or ``Starlite`` instances.
-Instead, all routes are declared using `route handlers <usage/2-route-handlers/1-http-route-handlers.md>`_,
+Instead, all routes are declared using :doc:`route handlers </usage/route-handlers>`, either as standalone functions or
-either as standalone functions or controller methods.
-The handler can then be registered
-on an application or router instance.
+controller methods.
+The handler can then be registered on an application or router instance.

 .. tab-set::